gruxie/ai_lab_2025/workshop_1/README.md

 ### Section 1 Reflection questions (5 min)
 - What, if anything, did you learn that was new to you about this topic?
-If this was our project How do we feel about the quality of these results?
+- How do you feel (pos or neg) about the quality of these results?
-- What concerns do you have about results so far?
 - What would make the results better?
 <br><br>